makerdao/community/contributing/writing-style-guide.md

 - Use "Maker" for casual references to MakerDAO and the Maker Protocol as a whole.
 - Always distinguish the Maker Foundation from MakerDAO.

-#### Community Development

-- Use "Comm-Dev" as the shortened version of "Community Development."

 ### Numbers

 - Spell out numbers below 10.